AnghelLeonard/Hibernate-SpringBoot/README.md

 178. **[How To Efficiently Assign A Database Temporary Sequential Value To Rows](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootAssignSequentialNumber)**

-<b><a href="https://persistencelayer.wixsite.com/springboot-hibernate/post/how-to-efficiently-assign-a-database-sequential-number-to-dto-rows">If you prefer to read it as a blog-post containing the relevant snippets of code then check this post</a></b>

 **Description:** This application is an example of assigning a database temporary sequential number to rows (in this case, to a Spring projection(DTO)) via the window function, `ROW_NUMBER()`.
 This window function is available in almost all databases, and starting with version 8.x is available in MySQL as well.

 **Key points:**